wcm-io-caravan/caravan-jaxrs/publisher/src/site/markdown/index.md

 Dependencies:

-* Jersey has to be deployed as additional bundle, wcm.io provides a wrapped version: http://repo1.maven.org/maven2/io/wcm/osgi/wrapper/io.wcm.osgi.wrapper.jersey/
+* Jersey and some additional bundles are requires, see [this example][aem-caravan-jaxrs-sample] for details

 ### Alternatives